tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 __A:__ No.  C++0x Concepts used mechanisms and techniques which are drastically different to the solution we have proposed.
-In the original C++0x Concepts, the compiler was required to create invisible wrapping types (Concept Maps), inline shimming functions, and to calculate the set of archetype types for a Concept.
+In the original C++0x Concepts, the compiler was required to create invisible wrapping types (Concept Maps) and create inline shimming functions, and to calculate the set of archetype types for a Concept.
 C++0x Concepts were difficult to inline and relied upon the optimizer to eliminate the overhead imposed by these automatically generated constructs.
-C++0x concepts also provided "definition checking", which had the desirable outcome that a template function could be checked for correctness before instantiation.
+C++0x concepts also provided "definition checking", which was desirable in that a template function could be checked for correctness before instantiation.
 C++0x concepts used the "Concept Map" and archetype computations to decide whether a template would be correct.
 This compiletime computation of an archetype runs into a manifestation of the halting problem, which makes generalizing this solution to user defined concepts a problematic proposition at best.
 <br>
 <br>
    By contrast, our solution does not involve the generation of such machinery.
 We require no generation